-\eeqs In this case, the non-linear contribution can be understood as the pump field's nonlinear contribution in the ring, $\bar \Gamma^{(Sq)}$, resonantly filtered through the linear response of the system coupling the cavities to the output modes, $L^{a \rightarrow s^+}$.
+\eeqs In this case, the nonlinear contribution can be understood as the pump field's nonlinear contribution in the cavity modes, $\bar \Gamma^{(Sq)}$, resonantly filtered through the linear response of the system coupling the cavities to the output modes, $L^{a \rightarrow s^+}$.

 In the case of the backscattering setting considered here, we find only two relevant nonzero terms contributing to any $\beta_{ij}$, those corresponding to pair generation in the forward and backward modes of the ring.
 If for instance, we take the indexes $s1f$ and $i1f$, (forward propagating, bus channel, signal and idler modes) \beqs